apisnoop/ticket-writing/ReplicaSetScaleMockTest.md

 5. Patch the ReplicaSetScale

-6 Read the replicaSetScale to ensure it is Patch
+6. Read the replicaSetScale to ensure it is Patch

-1. Delete the Namespace and ReplicaSet
+7. Delete the Namespace and ReplicaSet

+### Test the functionality in Go

+Due to the complexity of setting up the resources for APIService we have used the current e2e test as template.
+It has been extended in a [new ginkgo test](https://github.com/ii/kubernetes/commit/a157574c27e0efa55d3ce2b742fb45bb451a1ecf#diff-c4323b71233a6ca89375ef859d5757a50af9bbeb842d279cdd8f7f80fc0fd882R352-R420) for review.

 # Verifying increase in coverage with APISnoop